Digital technology is transforming how people socialize with each other online, but it’s also changing business too

 Digital Tech Comes To Drones

 In the past, if you wanted to get a decent aerial shot of whatever you were doing, you had to hire a helicopter and a camera crew for the day, costing thousands of dollars.
 It’s why we only saw aerial shots in the biggest budget TV series and films.
 But now, the cost of aerial photography has been slashed thanks to innovations in the drone space.
 Drones, the little flying quadcopters that used to be child’s play are now one of the most exciting frontiers in photography.
 Drones, like Lily, can fly up to fifty feet high and capture everything you do on the ground in HD or 4K.
 What’s more, many drones are equipped with intelligent algorithms, meaning that they are able to follow you around as you do whatever you’re doing.
-Thanks to in-built GPS, drones can follow you and take video while you’re surfing, biking or hiking, all without you having to control them at the same time.
+Thanks to in-built GPS, drones can follow you and take a video while you’re surfing, biking or even while you are hiking using trekking poles, all without you having to control them at the same time.

 With the rise of VR headsets, many photographers are getting interested in 360-degree cameras.
 These cameras are able to capture all the action in every direction and stitch it all together seamlessly so it can be experienced in virtual reality.